 Mentored by: Shawn Crane

-This class provides students the opportunity to explore one of the most interesting periods of our nation’s history.
-They will study the principles of freedom and the U. S. Constitution against the dramatic backdrop of the Civil War.
-They will take an in-depth look into the events leading up to, and including the Civil War Era and Reconstruction.
-It’s not just a history class, however, students will be challenged and supported in building critical scholar skills such as: increasing attention span, managing time and long-term projects competently, reading for both content and application, writing persuasively, debating, and presenting oral reports and speeches effectively.
+This is not just a history class, however.
+Students will also be inspired to pursue their own education in A Thomas Jefferson Education for Teens.
+They will be challenged and supported in building critical scholar skills such as: increasing attention span, managing time and long-term projects competently, reading for both content and application, writing persuasively, debating, and presenting oral reports and speeches effectively.

 Monthly Class Fee: $80.00